lennartalbrecht/sw-snippet-crossSellingNoTabs/README.md

 # Shopware 6 Cross Selling without tabs
-n Shopware 6 standard theme you only have tabs for cross selling but I often want them listet below each other.
-Here you go.
+In Shopware 6 standard theme you only have tabs for cross selling but I often want them listed below each other.
+If you want too, here you go.

 ## Usage